Part II: The Physical Transformation

 The circus tent was problematic.
 Originally the location of the mall’s food court, its roof size and double-stack of windows added to the solar heat gain that would have to be overcome with bigger air conditioning units.
 We hired domestic air conditioning Brisbane company to come repair the A/C unit.
-In addition, aesthetically it dominated the appearance with its height.
+Aesthetically it dominated the appearance with its height.
+In addition, some roof repairs were needed due an unseen leek on the broken A/C which ended causing a huge mold growth on the wall, we manage to get rid of it on a single day getting A-1 Certified Environmental Services, we also use them to make some Indoor Air Quality Testing before opening the building back to public.
 Campbell decided the best plan was to strike the tent and remove it.
 A new clerestory in its place now provides beneficial natural light without the solar heat gain.

 Another problem was where the many columns skirting the building connected to the balconies and roofline.
 Originally these round columns, built of a stucco-like material, were tied in awkwardly and finished off with a dose of caulk.
 Campbell saw the potential for future leaks and chose to wrap the columns in mill-finish aluminum.
 The result was an elegant solution to the water infiltration problem, which then needed the service from the water treatment companies australia.

 “Almost everything we did on the exterior that changed the aesthetics also solved a thermal or a moisture problem,” says Campbell.

 The building was gutted for the most part.
 However, some elements were retained and now make up part of the building’s unique interior environment.

 (above photograph taken after renovation)